Software-Savants/RecipeBox/README.md

 * Fork this repository to your own account.

-* Create a new branch:
+* Create a new branch: `git checkout -b my-new-feature`
+* Make your changes and commit them `git commit -am 'Add some feature`
+* Push to the branch: `git push origin my-new-feature`
+*